 We market properties on rightmove.co.uk and onthemarket.com, as well as on our own website.
 We advertise in local newspapers and target prospective buyers using our social media tool, FLINK.

-The haart Benfleet office is open seven days.
-Come and see us at 214 High Road or call us to get started.
+haart selling in Benfleet is open seven days.
+Give us a call to get started.